 As a cooperative bank, Crédit Coopératif’s capital is held by its customers, which take part in the bank’s activity and strategy.

-The origins of Crédit Coopératif go back to the late 19th century – Crédit Coopératif celebrates its 120-year anniversary in 2013 – when a group of co-operators decided to set up their own bank.
+The origins of Crédit Coopératif go back to the late 19th century – Crédit Coopératif celebrated its 120-year anniversary in 2013 – when a group of co-operators decided to set up their own bank.
 Since then, it has regularly developed its activities, customer base and network while remaining true to its vocation as a cooperative for legal entities that’s accessible to individual clients.
 It is a banker for the Social Economy: co-operatives, mutual organisations, small businesses, trade associations and work committees, public interest organisations and socially-responsible companies in social housing, healthcare, care and services for vulnerable people, environment, culture, education and research, microfinance institutions, among others.
 It is also a pioneer of solidarity-based finance.

 The Crédit Coopératif Group has developed through external acquisitions between 1994 and 1998.
 In 2003, Crédit Coopératif joined the banking group ‘Groupe Banque Populaire’, with an agreement that guarantees its management independence, its identity and its brand.
 This agreement has been transferred to ‘BPCE’ (the merged group of Groupe Banque Populaire and Groupe Caisse d’Epargne): Within the terms of the French ‘Monetary and Financial Code’, BPCE is Crédit Coopératif’s central body.
 As such, it ensures its liquidity and solvency, and Crédit Coopératif also shares its rating.